EitanWong/AEC3/csharp/README.md

     // Fill referenceFrame with audio from the far end (e.g., speaker)
     // Fill captureFrame with audio from the near end (e.g., microphone)

-    // Process the audio
-    bool success = aec.ProcessFrame(
+    // Process the audio with a specific buffer delay bool success = aec.ProcessFrame(
         referenceFrame,
         captureFrame,
         outputFrame,
-        linearOutputFrame);
+        linearOutputFrame,
+        audioBufferDelay: 40);

     // Use the processed audio in outputFrame (echo-cancelled audio) }